isomerpages/imda-itsc/_who-we-are/1c-itsc-council.md

 (c) To provide the leadership perspective where standardisation can play a key role to meet industry needs.

-(d) To spearhead the development of the Workplan for the SC and ensure that the key outcomes of the plan are delivered.
+(d) To spearhead the development of the workplan for the SC and ensure that the key outcomes of the plan are delivered.

+(e) To work closely in consultation with the SC Secretary in carrying out the activities of the SC, e.g. planning of work programme.

+(f) To be impartial, i.e. the Chairman has to take a neutral position and be above board when carrying out the roles and duties, and should aim for the SC to reach the decisions through consensus.

+(g) In the absence of the Chairman, the Deputy Chairman will take on the role as Chairman.

+(h) To carry out the roles and duties with decorum.

 ### Key roles of  ITSC Council members